top of page

 Students practice calling their dogs away from interaction to take breaks to calm down.
 Then give them permission to choose to go back ... or not.
 If either puppy says “no thanks, I’m done” ... humans must honor that choice.

-And we stress that the pup chooses to go greet the stranger ... the stranger can’t walk right up to the dog (so we know that the pup actually wants to greet).
+We stress that the pup chooses to go greet the stranger ... the stranger can’t walk right up to the dog (so we know that the pup actually wants to greet).

 We do treat for sits and other appropriate behavior during greetings, especially when they call away from the interaction successfully.